Photo: Contiki

 Ski resorts in Europe are famous for their high altitudes, excellent snow conditions, stunning views and fabulous après-ski.
-If you’re planning your first ski trip to Europe and you’re not quite sure where to go, then we can help!
-Here are 10 of the best ski resorts in Europe, that will most definitely make you want to come back for more…
+If you’re planning your first ski holiday to Europe, or even an expert at après-ski and just want to explore some new slopes, we can help!
+Here are 10 of the best ski resorts in Europe.

-Whether you’re a beginner or an experienced skier, this Austrian ski resort is bound to make your winter holiday.
-SkiWelt Wilder Kaiser is one of the biggest ski resorts in the world, with over 288km of ski runs, 21 downhills and 9 surrounding villages.
+Whether you’re a beginner or experienced on the snow, this Austrian ski destination is a great option.
+SkiWelt Wilder Kaiser is one of the biggest ski resorts in the world, with over 275km of ski runs across 20 slopes and valley runs.
 Skiers who choose to come here will also have 90 lifts, a stunning view of over 70 mountains and 3 floodlit toboggan runs – what more could you want?

 Image source:Contiki